MichaelDugdale/Fiji-Food-Truck-Milestone-Project-/README.md

 * on smaller devices within the footer a white margin appears on the left, using chrome dev i cant find where this stems from so i am unable to find a way to resolve this.

+* fixed bugs using the html validator and css validator, as i put each page through i would correst an errors found.

 ## Deployment

 ### Delopying the project remotely via githubpages: